kyhau/aws-notebook/SecureNetworkInfrastructure.md

    }
    ```

-** Interface Endpoints (powered by AWS PrivateLink)**
+### Interface Endpoints (powered by AWS PrivateLink)

-- An interface endpoint is an ENI (Elastic Network Interface) with a private IP address that serves as an entry point for traffic destined to a supported service.
+- An **interface endpoint** is an ENI (Elastic Network Interface) with a private IP address that serves as an entry point for traffic
+  destined to a supported service.
+- Attach SG and allow referencing other SGs.
+- AZ specific; can create interface for each AZ.
+- Support TCP traffic only
+- Support IPv4 only
+- Can be accessed through Direct Connect connection.
+- Can be accessed through same-region VPC peering connection from C5, i3.metal, R5, R5D, Z1D instance types only.
+- Cannot be accessed through an inter-region (different regions) VPC peering connection, or an AWS VPN connection.
 - Inject interface into your VPC.
-- Allow attach SGs and reference other SGs.
-(Gateway Endpoints cannot).
 - Do not support endpoint policies like that of Gateway Endpoints.
-- AZ-specific; can create interface for each AZ.
 - Support AWS Public Services and Third Party Services.
 - The following services are supported:
   - CloudWatch Logs